ambellinger/bamazon/README.md

 # Bamazon
 Bamazon is a small, command line version of amazon.
-Pulling from a mySQL database, Bamazon, offers an array of products for the user to choose from.
+Pulling from a mySQL database, Bamazon offers an array of products for the user to choose from.
 After answering two simple prompts, the user can pick and purchase a product.
-Afterwhich, they are presented with the total and the database is updated.
+After which, they are presented with the total they owe.
+The database is then updated with the remaining stock.

 ## Technologies Used
 * Javascript